dereuromark/media-embed/README.md

 A utility library that generates HTML embed tags for audio or video located on a given URL.
 It also parses and validates given media URLs.

-It currently works with [100+ services](docs/supported.md), including the most important ones like
+It currently works with [30+ services](docs/supported.md), including the most important ones like

 - YouTube
+- Vimeo
 - Dailymotion
-- MyVideo
-- Vimeo
+- TikTok
-- Ustream
+- Twitch

 etc. With community driven updates this aims to be a complete and up-to-date service wrapper lib.

-It uses iframes if possible, and has a fallback on the embed object if necessary.
+All providers use modern iframe embeds (Flash support was removed as Flash was discontinued in 2020).

 ## Demo
 https://sandbox.dereuromark.de/sandbox/media-embed